Rates as low as 0.4% and financing in as little as 24 hours. Apply Now To Get Approved!

 2. Aligned Invoice Terms

 Generally, finance companies advance invoices with a face value of at least $500 or more for clients.
-For minor bills (under $500) due from the same customer, some providers let you batch such invoices to satisfy the bare minimum requirement of one per customer.
+For minor bills (under $500) due from the same customer, some providers let you batch unpaid invoices to satisfy the bare minimum requirement of one per customer.
 Most factoring firms demanded that the due date on your unpaid invoice be 1 to 12 weeks away before considering your invoice for factoring.

 Learn more about how to use invoice payment terms for your business properly.